rebeccapeltz/wats3010-project-1/README.md

     text-decoration: none;
   }
   ```
-  - style the hover and active states of the anchor tags
+  - style the hover of the anchor tags

   ```
   .page-links a:hover {
     background-color: gray;
     color: white;
   }
-  .page-links .active {
+  - add a class active to the home link and style that .page-links .active {
     background-color:#ffbf00;
     color: black;